NOAA-OWP/SoilFreezeThaw/README.md

 <img width="617" alt="eq3" src="https://user-images.githubusercontent.com/15165757/157316057-3aeffa5e-1b0e-4a29-b34a-12bda5d1e58e.png">

 here, θ, θ_w, and θ_s are the total water content, the liquid water content and the maximum soil moisture content (porosity), respectively.
 The parameters  Cw, Cice, Cair, and Csoil are the volumetric heat capacities of water, ice, air, and soil, respectively.
 Table?
 The diffusion equation (Eq.
-1) is discretized using the Crank-Nicolson scheme (Ref), which is an implicit finite difference scheme and thus unconditionally stable.
+1) is discretized using the a fully implicit finite difference scheme and thus unconditionally stable.

 Freezing-point depression equation
 Frozen soils not only impact the soil thermal and hydrological properties, but its presence strongly affects the partition of precipitation into surface runoff and infiltration leading to a strongly coupled surface and subsurface system.
 Due to the formation of impermeable soil over the winter period, infiltration of water significantly reduces during the spring freshet generating high peaks in the surface discharge.